wp-plugins/contus-video-gallery/readme.txt

 * Option to set up SEO friendly URL using two permalink options: default and postname
 * Option to include a well-suited meta information
 * Option to add RTMP based videos
+* Option to add Viddler and Dailymotion videos
 * Option to add Embed code based videos
 * Rating option for the videos
 * Language pack can be set on any preferred language